 The EU's political dialogue with Nauru focuses on:

-The EU and Nauru are discussing how to collaborate more closely in multilateral fora on these and other issues.
+The EU and Nauru are also discussing how to collaborate more closely in multilateral fora on these and other issues, for example Climate Change .

 Development relations with the EU focus on addressing the population's basic energy needs.

-For 2014-2020, under the 11th EDF National Indicative Programme, the indicative amount of € 2.4m will focus on the Energy Efficiency / Renewable Energy sector, which is considered vital for the Country's sustainable and inclusive development
+For 2014-2020, under the 11th EDF National Indicative Programme, the indicative amount of € 2.4m will be allocated for the Energy Efficiency / Renewable Energy sector, which is considered vital for the Country's sustainable and inclusive development

 The 9th and 10th European Development Funds (EDF) already provided some €6m for the sector.

 - under the 10th European Development Fund, the EU and Nauru signed a new Country Strategy Paper , with a budget of € 2.7m.
 EU assistance focuses on:

 – the 9th EDF Energy Sector Programme supported the installation of pre-payment meters and solar PV panels, which helped to lower electricity consumption and achieve 24h availability of electricity